NEMSLinux/nems-docs/docs/advanced/nemsicons.rst

   :width: 600
   :align: center

-Edit the gif name to the new icon name and click submit.
+Edit the gif name to the new icon name and click Submit.

 .. figure:: ../../img/icons_11.PNG
   :width: 600